KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 **Laser Interstitial Thermal Therapy (LITT)**

-Thirty one procedures codes to report LITT therapy of various body parts (eg. spinal, esophagus) were inappropriately routing to MS-DRGx 163, 164 and 165 for "Major Chest Procedures".
+Thirty-one procedures codes to report LITT therapy of various body parts (eg. spinal, esophagus) were inappropriately routing to MS-DRGs 163, 164 and 165 for "Major Chest Procedures".
 The cooperating parties determined that these 31 procedures should be moved from the "Extensive O.R.
 Procedure" category to "Non-Extensive O.R.
 Procedure" which results in these procedures codes routing to various other MS-DRGs in the appropriate body part section.

 **Esophageal Repair**